noun

 life has lost its point

-- an isolated fact that is considered separately from the whole (syn: detail, item)
+an isolated fact that is considered separately from the whole (syn: detail, item)a point of information

-- a very small circular shape (syn: dot)
+a very small circular shape (syn: dot)a row of points

 a touchdown counts 6 points